Level of difficulty:quite difficult

 The odd pine tree stands high over the scrub.
 At one point, as the road becomes somewhat uneven, you will start to go downhill and arrive in le Solane; here you have to turn left along a narrow road (2,6 km), and, still going downwards, you will find yourself facing the opposite direction.

-Surrounded by woods, you will reach Acqua Calda, and the farm bearing the same name shortly afterwards, and then you will find yourself next to some magnificent examples of holm-oaks.
+The road continues in the heart of the woods, and then you will reach Acqua Calda, and the farm bearing the same name shortly afterwards, and then you will find yourself next to some magnificent examples of holm-oaks.
 Although at this point you start going uphill, you will notice the forest thinning out, and you will reach the tarmacadam road of Via di Lavacchio; keep going through the woods and past the tiny church of the Madonna del Buonconsiglio in the direction of Poggio.

-Before taking the provincial road of Monte Perone (SP 37), we suggest you stop at Poggio and go along its narrow, winding streets whose buildings seem to be sitting on an ellipsis along the high bends.
-Back to your route to start the steepest and most difficult of the uphill tracks, going from 300 m to 600 m of the mountain, and even as high as 630 m if you decide to go right to the top of Monte Perone (13,2 km).
-The tarmacadam road runs across the shady Nivera valley, so called because of some special stone water tanks built to collect the snow and ice during the winter until the spring.
+Before taking the main road for Monte Perone (SP 37), we suggest you stop at Poggio and go along its narrow, winding streets whose buildings seem to be sitting on an ellipsis along the high bends.
+Back to your route to start the steepest and most difficult of the uphill tracks, going from a height of 300 metres above seal level to a height of 600 metres, and even as high as 630 metres if you decide to go right to the top of Monte Perone (13,2 km).
+The tarmacadam road runs across the shady Nivera valley, so called because of some special stone water tanks built to collect the snow and ice during the winter so as to have water in the spring and summer.
 Once you have crossed a wood full of holm-oaks, chestnut trees and typical Mediterannean scrub plants, one last effort will get you to the end of your excursion, the summit of Monte Perone surrounded by a beautiful pine grove, consisting mainly of cluster pines, their trunks bent by the wind, growing tall on a bed of brake.
 Just go up the left hand side along the firebreak that goes right up to the top and you have reached your destination.
 The view from here of the island and the coastline is breathtaking.

 Information from the Tuscan Archipelago National Park.